 Step 3Add 2 cups of vegan chicken product or seitan and saute for 3 more minutes.
 (If using soy curls, add it along with the broth.)

-Step 5 – Allow to simmer for about 5 minutes and then turn heat to low and add 2 cups plain soy milk (or other plain flavored plant-based milk of choice).
+Step 5 – Allow to simmer for about 5 minutes, and then turn the heat to low and add 2 cups plain soy milk (or other plain flavored plant-based milk of choice).

 The vegan white gravy with mushrooms and peppers after the soy milk has been added.